authelia/authelia/docs/configuration/access-control.md

 ## Networks

-A list of network ranges can be specified in a rule in order to apply different policies when requests come from different networks.
+A list of network addresses, ranges (CIDR notation) or groups can be specified in a rule in order to apply different policies when requests originate from different networks.

 The main use case is when, lets say a resource should be exposed both on the Internet and from an authenticated VPN for instance.
 Passing a second factor a first time to get access to the VPN and